 Interested in Graphic Design?

 Many students graduating from Elon’s Studio Art program have gone on to acquire impressive graphic design jobs in commercial and non-profit settings.
 The Alumni link on our departmental website highlights several recent graduates working in design at Vogue, Belk, and the North Carolina Museum of Art, though the list doesn’t stop there!
 While we do not have an official graphic design program, students can customize their experience to get the tools they need, while reaping the benefits of a liberal arts education.
-Pairing a major in Art with a minor in Communications will provide students with the necessary skills to go into the job market or into a design graduate program.
+Pairing a major in Art with a minor or major in Communication Design will provide students with the necessary skills to go into the job market or into a design graduate program.

 High-quality design programs emphasize not only digital tools, but fundamental hands-on “analog” design courses, as well as courses in drawing and Art History.
 Building on these strong foundation courses at Elon, Art majors with an interest in design would concentrate in courses within the ‘Intermedia and Photography’ area.
 In Intermedia and Photography courses students explore a variety of digital media in combination and projects emphasize an examination of the impact of technology on contemporary life and visual culture.
 In the senior year, majors complete their degree through the development of a self-directed thesis project.

 All courses are held in large well-equipped Mac studios with the latest industry standard software, where students also have access to small and large format Epson printers, scanners, a vinyl cutter, and 3-D printer, Nikon and Canon DSLRs, and audio recording equipment.